Serolidae: Genera

 Underside of an unidentified (dried) marine serolid isopod seen on the shore in Punta Arenas, Chile.
-About 3-4cm in length.
+About 3–4 cm in length.

 Molt of an unidentified (dried) marine serolid isopod seen on the shore in Punta Arenas, Chile.
-About 3-4cm in length.
+About 3–4 cm in length.

 An unidentified (dried) marine serolid isopod seen on the shore in Punta Arenas, Chile.
-About 3-4cm in length.
+About 3–4 cm in length.